• Airbag warning light is on

 • Vehicle stationary

-The airbag module is typically located in the steering wheel for the driver's side.
+The airbag control module is typically located in the center console area, beneath the dashboard.

 Q: Can I drive with the B0018 code?

-A: It's not recommended to drive with this code active, as it means your airbag may not deploy in an accident.
+A: It's not recommended to drive with this code active, as it indicates a problem with the airbag system, which is crucial for safety.

-A: The airbag light can be reset by fixing the underlying issue and using an OBD-II scanner to clear the code.
+A: The airbag light can be reset using an OBD-II scanner after the underlying issue has been fixed.